Irek21/QuantumPrac/UnitEvolution/README.md

 ```
 numSteps = number of evolution steps

-There is also available to modify input binary matrix files "ro" and "H".
+It is also available to modify input binary matrix files "ro" and "H".